-- stomach pain dizziness
+weight loss stomach pain dizziness

-- weakness nausea and vomiting
+gas weakness nausea and vomiting vision problems

-- vision problems

-- headache, including migraine muscle cramps back pain loss of appetite

-- constipation indiaestion

-- numbness, tingling, pain, or burning of your skin dry mouth heaviness in arms and legs stomach bloating

-- stomach pain not related to food memory loss menstrual changes unsteady walking
+headache, including migraine muscle cramps back pain loss of appetite constipation indigestion dry mouth numbness, tingling, pain, or burning of your skin heaviness in arms and legs stomach bloating stomach pain not related to food memory loss unsteady walking menstrual changes

 These are not all the possible side effects of YARGESA.
 For more information, ask your healthcare provider or phar macist.
-Call your doctor for medical advice about side effects
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.